Trump's civil fraud trial in New York begins Monday. Here's what to know about the case.

 Who are the defendants in the case?

-Trump, three of his children — Donald Jr., Ivanka and Eric Trump — several other company executives and the Trump Organization itself were sued in September 2022 by New York Attorney General Letitia James.
+Trump, three of his children — Donald Jr., Ivanka and Eric Trump — several other company executives and the Trump Organization itself were sued in September 2022 by James.
 Her office accused them of perpetrating years of fraud, and vastly overrepresenting both Trump's wealth and the values of many of his properties on financial statements.

 This summer, a New York appeals court dismissed allegations related to Ivanka Trump, ruling that they involved contracts from too long ago.
 The court did not dismiss the allegations against the company, Trump, Donald Trump Jr., or Eric Trump, allowing the claims against them to go to trial.